Quinoa Tabbouleh Salad Recipe

 Instructions

-- Once the quinoa is cooked, remove from heat and let it sit for a bit until it’s cooled.
+- Once the quinoa is cooked, remove from heat and let it cool.

 This looks great!
 I’ve been looking for healthy options to bring to work!